-- The permittee complied with any remedial measures required under I.3. of this permit, - d) Burden of proof.
+c) Conditions necessary for a demonstration of upset.
+A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that d) Burden of proof.
 In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof.